Do you love mushrooms? I do!

 1 stalk of celery, chopped

-¼ cup dried mushrooms, soaked in warm water for 15 minutes
+¼ cup dried mushrooms, covered and soaked in warm water for 15 minutes

 5 cups of water

 Chives or flat leaf parsley for garnish

 truffle oil a few drops to garnish, optional

 In a large saucepan, melt 2 tablespoons butter or olive oil over medium heat and add the onion, celery and garlic.
 Cook for 5 minutes until the onion is soft and translucent.

 Then add the fresh mushrooms, dried mushrooms (with the water they were soaking in, taking care not add any of the dirt which may be in the bottom), carrots and more oil or butter if necessary.